-In Press, Accepted Manuscript - Note to users

-high compatibility of the host material during processing technique.
+In this work, the physical and optical properties of the prepared lithium-niobate by spray pyrolysis deposition technique were testes and discussed in details.
+The deposition process of the material was performed on a quartz substrate.
+The chosen of quartz substrate was to ensure high compatibility of the host material during processing technique.
 The deposition technique of spray pyrolysis was chosen to prepare the nano samples of lithium-niobate from raw materials of Lithium carbonate ( $Li_2CO_3$ ) and niobium oxide ( $Nb_2O_5$ ).
 In this paper, the technique used was not exposed in any literature up to recent.